Banish your backlog!

 There are many reasons why backlogs exist; there are the ‘legitimate’ (small and manageable) backlogs usually called queues and then there are the undesirable backlogs, the ones that organisations work hard to eliminate.
-Backlogs arise for one of two reasons, either an increase in demand, or a reduction in resource to meet the demand, and sometimes both!
+Backlogs arise for one of three reasons, either an increase in demand, a reduction in the productivity of the team providing the service or a reduction in resource available to meet the demand.
 A reduction in resources can sometimes be predicted and managed, such as maternity leave, but often cannot, for example, staff sickness or staff that leave with short notice.
-The more common cause of undesirable backlogs is the increase in demand.
+A reduction in the productivity of the team is harder to spot, and may be due to poor definition of roles, poor process design, new staff coming in who are less productive or poor performance management.
+The more common cause of undesirable backlogs is an increase in demand which is sometimes outside the control of the team.
 Examples include:

 - Demand in response to Policy or Political Changes – The introduction of GDPR in May 2018 led to increased demand in many customer service teams, either in response to customers making direct calls or customers reacting to postal consent requests.

-- One-Off Demand – In the world of social media viral charity challenges, although positive in overall impact, can also put unexpected demand on to fundraising teams.
+- One-Off Demand – In the world of social media, viral charity challenges, although positive in overall impact, can also create unexpected, rapid rises in demand for fundraising teams.

-- Seasonal Demand – Natural disasters or storms, whilst to be expected, can rarely be predicted in terms of ultimate impact and timing.
-Storms such as the “Beast from the East” have a two-fold impact especially in housing repair teams – they both stop work from being completed and also increase work required.
+- Seasonal Demand – Natural disasters or storms, whilst expected, can rarely be predicted in terms of ultimate impact and timing.
+Storms such as the “Beast from the East” have a two-fold impact especially in housing repair teams – they both create new demand, and reduce the productivity of the teams completing those repairs.

 - Self-Generated Demand – A confusing letter can result in a tidal wave of customer queries that need a response, or, a new product offering that outstripped expected demand e.g. a new fundraising event.